Every new bar and restaurant in Texas. In your inbox every Monday.

 DFW: Dallas, Tarrant, Collin, Denton.
 Houston: Harris, Fort Bend, Montgomery.
 Austin: Travis, Williamson, Hays.
 San Antonio: Bexar, Comal, Guadalupe.
 Need different counties?
 Email us — custom territories are no problem.What format does it arrive in?

-A plain-English email summary plus a CSV attachment that opens in Excel, Google Sheets, or imports into any CRM.Couldn't I just check TABC records myself?
+A plain-English email summary plus a CSV attachment that opens in Excel, Google Sheets, or imports into any CRM.What are analyst notes?

 Absolutely — they're public.
 Budget four to five hours a week to pull all 254 counties, separate new licenses from renewals and transfers, classify venue types, and format it.
 NVIS exists so you don't have to.Can I cancel anytime?